RenderKit/oidn/README.md

 The specified number of bytes are allocated at buffer construction time and deallocated when the buffer is destroyed.

-It is also possible to create a “shared” data buffer with memory allocated and managed by the user with
+It is also possible to create a "shared" data buffer with memory allocated and managed by the user with

 ``` {.cpp}